gtystahl/Project-Amazing/README.md

-# Project-Amazing
+# Project-Amazing Created by Greg Tystahl and Jason Konz
-This is the first collaboration project I have worked on in unity.
+This is the first Unity collaboration project we have worked on.

+Should be ready to build and play

+Sounds found on freesound.com
+Textures found by Jason Konz
+Models made by Jason Konz